learnk8s/learnk8s.io/_posts/2018-01-14-smaller-docker-images.md

 CMD ["index.js"]
 ```

 The first part of the `Dockerfile` creates three layers.
-The layers are then merged and copy across to second and final stage.
-Two more layers are added on top for a total of 3 layers.
+The layers are then merged and copied across to the second and final stage.
+Two more layers are added on top of the image for a total of 3 layers.

 {% include partial name="multistage.html" %}

 Go ahead and verify yourself.
-First build the container:
+First, build the container:

 ```bash
 $ docker build -t node-multi-stage .